sickozell/SickoCV/README.md

 ### 1>2 and 2>1 voltage controlled switch

 ![cvRouter cvSwitcher](https://github.com/sickozell/SickoCV/assets/80784296/9952b502-db9b-47ff-98c8-486145773831)

+With the cvRouter the IN signal will be routed to OUT1 or OUT2 if the CV input voltage is lower or higher than the voltage set by the "THR" threshold knob.
+With the cvSwitcher the OUT will receive the signal from IN1 or IN2 if the voltage of the CV input is lower or higher than the voltage set by the threshold "THR" knob.

+The FADE knob with its added CV input, will crossfade up to 10s the INs or OUTs.

+The default value of the "THR" knob is +1v.

 ## Drummer Drummer4 Drummer4+
 ### Accent and choke utility for drum modules lacking these features